10 Things People Should Know about the Episcopal Church

 An Episcopal priest worked with Alcoholics Anonymous founder Bill Wilson to create the foundations of The Twelve Steps.
 Episcopal Churches have long been a welcoming space for recovery groups, and our most recent General Convention re-committed our church to end complicity in issues of substance abuse and employ our church as a community of healing for those in recovery.

 The Episcopal Church is part of the Anglican Communion, a global family of national and regional churches with roots in the Church of England.
 We have no central authority such as the Pope.
 The Archbishop of Canterbury is the spiritual head of the Anglican Communion, but each national and regional church is self-governing.
 Like all communities, we have differences, but we have our liturgy and prayers in common, even when they are in different languages.
 Attending a member church in Hong Kong, a small village church in England, or St. George’s in Jerusalem is a powerful reminder that the Kingdom of God is far, far larger than our neighborhood or country.
 In our prayers each Sunday for sister churches across the globe, we remember the vastness of the Church.

 10. We take seriously our relationship with God through community.

 We celebrate the Holy Eucharist (also called Holy Communion and Mass) together on Sundays.
 We come together to the altar to receive the Body and Blood of Christ from a common cup.
-We do not have private baptisms; we baptize in community.
-We as a community covenant with God and the newly baptized (if an adult) or on behalf of the newly baptized (if a child).
+We do not h ave private baptisms; we baptize in community.
+We make a community covenant with God and the newly baptized (if an adult) or on behalf of the newly baptized (if a child).